sbabic/swupdate/doc/source/swupdate.rst

   in a specified format (cpio) and it must contain a file describing the software that must be updated.

-- swupdate is thought to update UBI volumes (mainly for NAND, but not only) and images on devices.
+- SWUpdate is thought to update UBI volumes (mainly for NAND, but not only) and images on devices.
 Passing a whole image can still be updated as a partition on the SD card, or a MTD partition.

 - new partition schema.
-This is bound with UBI volume. swupdate can recreate UBI volumes, resizing them and copying the new software.
+This is bound with UBI volume.
+  SWUpdate can recreate UBI volumes, resizing them and copying the new software.
 A special UBI volume with the name "data" is saved and restored after repartitioning with all data it contains,  to maintain user's data.